Shades of magenta: Magenta (Pantone)

+The source of this color is the "Pantone Textile Paper eXtended (TPX)" color list, color #17-2036 TPX—Magenta.

 Magnetic magenta

 Displayed at right is the color magnetic magenta.

 This color was formulated by Crayola in 2019 as a Metallic FX color.

 This is supposed to be a metallic color; however, there is no mechanism for displaying metallic colors on a flat computer screen.